-Public health and safety facilities in the area are located at Bullfrog, Halls Crossing and Hite.
-The uplake district ranger's office at Bullfrog coordinates law enforcement and emergency response, fire protection and visitor information for all three developed areas.
-Ranger staff is assigned to Bullfrog, Halls Crossing and Hite subdistricts.
-Jurisdiction for handling public safety issues (i.e., law enforcement) is generally assigned to NPS rangers, although other law enforcement entities may also respond.
+Public health and safety facilities in the area are located at Bullfrog, Halls Crossing, and Hite.
+The uplake district ranger's office at Bullfrog coordinates law enforcement and emergency response, fire protection, and visitor information for all three developed areas.
+Ranger staff are assigned to Bullfrog, Halls Crossing, and Hite subdistricts.
+Jurisdiction for handling public safety issues (i.e., law enforcement) generally lies with NPS rangers, although other law enforcement entities may also respond.
 The medical clinic at Bullfrog provides emergency medical care through a staff of physician's assistants and ranger staff with varying levels of medical certification ranging from first responders to emergency medical technicians and paramedics.

-Boating safety requirements are enforced by several agencies including the National Park Service, U.S. Coast Guard, Utah State Parks and Recreation and the Utah Department of Natural Resources.
+Boating safety requirements are enforced by several agencies including the National Park Service, U.S. Coast Guard, Utah State Parks and Recreation, and the Utah Department of Natural Resources.
 Glen Canyon NRA normally employs between 25 and 30 permanent rangers who patrol and enforce boating laws.
 The distribution of enforcement staff is based on levels of visitor use and the frequency of problems.
 About 50% of the law enforcement staff is assigned to the uplake district, which accounts for slightly less than 25% of watercraft use at Lake Powell (NPS 2003b).

-Typically during the summer months, approximately nine NPS law enforcement officers are assigned to the Bullfrog area, four to Halls Crossing and two to Hite.
+Typically during the summer months, approximately nine NPS law enforcement officers are assigned to the Bullfrog area, four to Halls Crossing, and two to Hite.
 NPS rangers are responsible for ensuring the safety of visitors and for protecting NRA resources on both land and water.
 This presents a challenge because most visitor activity is water-based, while about 85% of the recreation area is dry land.
 Land-based areas of concentrated visitor activity such as the boat launches and campgrounds require disproportionate commitments of NPS law enforcement staff (NPS 2003a).

 Activity Level

 Law Enforcement

 Part I Offenses Investigated 54

 Part II Offenses Reported 2711

+Emergency Medical Services

+Total Medical Incidents 371

+Deaths (accidental) 9

+Search and Rescue Incidents 77